Covariant energy-momentum and an uncertainty principle for general relativity: The role of the observer

-At this point, we turn to the important role of the observer in relation to energy-momentum.
-Recall that in special relativity we express the mass/energy of a body with four-momentum $p^i$ and four-velocity $u_i$ as the inner product $p^iu_i$.
-However $u_i$ can take on a broader role in the inner product; it can be taken as the four-velocity of an arbitrary observer.
-With $u^i$ chosen as the four-velocity of the body, the result is the rest mass $m$.
+At this point, we return to the important role of the observer in relation to energy-momentum.
+Recall that in special relativity we express the mass/energy $m$ of a body with four-momentum $p^i$ and four-velocity $u_i$ as the inner product

+\eqnn{Eq4a}{ m=p^iu_i. } However $u_i$ can take on a broader role in the inner product; it can be taken as the four-velocity of an arbitrary observer.
+With $u^i$ chosen as the four-velocity of the body itself, the result is the rest mass $m$.
 The observer measures the inner product as $m$ if he is comoving with the body.
 However, we could choose $u^i$ to be the four-velocity of an observer whose speed is $v$ relative to the body at the instant of his intersection with the body.
-Then the product $p^iu_i$ gives this particular observer's perception of the energy.
-Its value is $m\gamma$ where $\gamma$ is the relativistic factor $(1-v^2/c^2)^{-1/2}$.
-The crucial role of observer is the lesson of great familiarity for us in special relativity.
+Then the product $p^iu_i$ gives this particular observer's perception of the energy and its value is not $m$.
+Rather, its value is $m\gamma$ where $\gamma$ is the relativistic factor $(1-v^2/c^2)^{-1/2}$.
+The crucial role of observer is the lesson of great familiarity for us in special relativity where the particularly significant role of the comoving observer comes into play.

-Clearly, to extend this approach to a distribution of energy-momentum and a continuum of observers, it would appear to be natural to express the spacetime energy of a system in general relativity, relative to a field of observers with a corresponding field of four-velocities $u^i$, in the form of a four-scalar, as \eqnn{Eq5}{ E=\frac{c^4}{4{\pi}G}\int{R_i^k}u^iu_k\sqrt{-g}d^4x. }
+Clearly, to extend this approach from a point to a distribution of energy, logically a continuum of observers is called for.
+It would appear natural to express the spacetime energy of a system in general relativity, relative to a continuum field of observers having a corresponding field of four-velocities $u^i$, in the form of a four-scalar, as\footnote{ With greater generality, we can view (\ref{Eq5}) as a special case of $^*E[u^i,v_k]=\frac{1}{4{\pi}}\int{R_i^k}u^iv_k\sqrt{-g}d^4x$, a bilinear functional of the fields $(u^i,v_k)$. } \eqnn{Eq5}{ ^*E=\frac{1}{4{\pi}}\int{R_i^k}u^iu_k\sqrt{-g}d^4x. } Moreover, following our experience with special relativity where the choice of the comoving observer in (\ref{Eq4a}) gave us the intrinsic mass, we naturally choose the field of comoving observers in (\ref{Eq5}) to extract the intrinsic energy for an extended system in general relativity.
+Indeed any other choice would lead to the inclusion of the $\gamma$ factors that we discussed above, factors antithetical to our search for the intrinsic energy.